 The statements of net position present the financial position of the Airport Authority as of a period in time.
-The statements include all assets,
+The statements include all assets, deferred outflows, liabilities, deferred inflows and net position of the Airport Authority.

 A summary comparison of the Airport Authority's assets, liabilities and net position at June 30, 2019, 2020 and 2021, is as follows: